-Most people acquire EBV; it is obviously very difficult to prevent infection.
+Most people will acquire EBV at some point in their lives; it is very difficult to prevent infection.
 It has been recommended that people with mononucleosis refrain from donating blood until at least six months after recovery.
 People who have had hepatitis caused by EBV will usually not be permitted to donate blood.

-The prognosis for EBV infection is good; almost all people who are infected with EBV recover completely in about one to three months.
+The prognosis for Epstein-Barr virus infection is good.
+Almost all people infected with EBV recover completely in about one to three months.
 Neurological changes usually completely resolve, although a few adults may have some deficits.
 Although most infections become latent, most remain asymptomatic.
 There are ongoing efforts to develop a vaccine against EBV, but these have not been successful to date.
 New medications are being developed to treat mononucleosis and EBV.

 "Epstein-Barr Virus and Infectious Mononucleosis," CDC

 "Pediatric Mononucleosis and Epstein-Barr Virus Infection," Medscape.com

 Must Read Articles Related to Epstein-Barr Virus Infection

 Patient Comments & Reviews